Skip to content

 Now, how does all that affect the voice market?
 Well, think about it:

 Every voice without a face you hear on TV is someone’s voice-acting job.
-Long gone are the days when you had to be employed by some of the biggest film studios to work with your voice.
+Long gone are the days when you had to be employed by some of the biggest film studios or production companies to work with your voice.

 Today, all you need to secure a voice-over job is Internet access, recording equipment, and the ability to act with your voice.